iSaluki/phhs6/content/sixth/Business/Units/fh/Price.md

 ## Methods, strategies, and tactics

-Pricing method: The method used to calculate the actual price set
+**Pricing method**: The method used to calculate the actual price set

-Pricing strategies: Adopted over the medium to long term to achieve marketing objectives.
+**Pricing strategies**: Adopted over the medium to long term to achieve marketing objectives.
 Have a significant impact on the marketing strategy.

-Pricing tactics: Adopted in the short run to suit particular situations.
+**Pricing tactics**: Adopted in the short run to suit particular situations.
 Limited impact beyond the product itself.

 > [!note] Competitors significantly influence pricing
 >